 Under the Florida Wrongful Death Act, the deceased person’s spouse, children, parents, and sometimes other relatives may be able to pursue damages for their loved one’s losses.
 There are two types of potential damages that your car accident attorney will inform you of.
 The first group includes medical bills and funeral expenses paid by the survivors.
 Depending upon the circumstances, certain claimants may also pursue damages for the loss of the companionship and support of the decedent, mental pain and suffering, and other forms of harm.

 The second class of damages consists mainly of lost “net accumulations” to the decedent’s estate, which is calculated by taking into consideration the decedent’s expected income, tax obligations, personal expenses, and related figures.
 Funeral and burial expenses, as well as the deceased’s final medical expenses, may also be recoverable.

 Contact a Lawyer in Stuart after a Fatal Car Accident

 If your family is suffering because of a devastating car crash, you should speak to a Stuart car accident attorney about your legal rights as soon as possible.
 It takes time to thoroughly investigate a claim, gather the supporting documentation, and prepare to negotiate or litigate a case.
 The knowledgeable wrongful death attorneys at Donaldson & Weston handle cases for families in Stuart and other cities in Palm Beach County, such as Port St. Lucie, West Palm Beach, and Jupiter.
 We never represent insurance companies, but we know how they work.
-To schedule a free appointment, call us at 772-266-5555 or contact us online.
+To schedule a free appointment with a car accident attorney, call us at 772-266-5555 or contact us online.